 I Got Nothing Done & It Was Great

 My seven-year old son woke up when I did.
-And he couldn’t go back to sleep.
+And he could not go back to sleep.
 So, he joined me in my makeshift office that is right across from his bedroom.
 My desk faces the wall and directly behind it is a small single bed.
-It comes in handy during those nights I write until I fall asleep.
+It comes in handy during those nights I write until I fall asleep or when I want to take a weekend nap.

 And you know what?